techramento/techramento.github.io/BYLAWS.md

 ### 4.09 - Compensation for Board Service

 Directors shall receive no compensation for carrying out their duties as directors.
-The board may adopt policies providing for reasonable reimbursement of directors for expenses incurred in conjunction with carrying out board responsibilities, such as travel expenses to attend board meetings.
+The board may adopt policies providing for reasonable reimbursement of directors for expenses incurred in conjunction with carrying out board responsibilities.

 ### 4.10 - Compensation for Professional Services by Directors